 Without these green contamination, Boracay would have easily been the best beach on the island!
 The beach stretches forever and the sand was clean, soft and fine.
 What a pity!

-- TIPS: Google for the most recent photos of “Boracay White Beach” before you book a tour, just to ensure that the season was without such contamination.
+TIP: Google for the most recent photos of “Boracay White Beach” before you book a tour, just to ensure that the season comes without such contamination.
 Tripadvisor is a good source to view such photos.
 Of course, even with these contamination, Boracay has other great beaches too to warrant a visit.

 We didn’t have any mood to get into the water.
 Nay!
-Not even gonna dip our feet into it.
+Not even gonna dip our feet.
 It was such a huge turn off, don’t you think so?

 Willy’s Rock, Boracay